microsoft/azfuse/README.md

   The SAS token is generated with 30 days expairation date.
 This is normally used for data sharing.
 - delete the `remote file`.
 Please note that this operation cannot be reverted.
-  Run it with extreme care.
+  Run it with extreme caution.
   ```
   azfuse rm data/local_path.tsv
   ```